 Max tension on the backstays is ONLY what one person can pull by using one hand on the winch handle.
-Please make sure to have approximately equal tension on both backstays.
-This you can see on the "Block to block" length between the backstay blocks.
-Does not have to be accurate.
+Or set to the markings set by the yard on new boats.

 Sailing in stronger wind and wave conditions, the leeward backstay line will normally get a bit slack - but only pull this slack in by hand only in the leeward side - never use the winch to leeward, as this can put too much stress and tension on the rigging and cause rigging failure.

 The Swing-Wing system must not be operated in winds exceeding 15 m/s or 30 knots true wind speed in open areas and NEVER in any side winds exceeding 12 m/s or 25 knots of true wind and max 25 cm / 10" waves.